 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-As this is the last part of the FEDERATED Table Article so in this post, I am giving some important Notes and Tips of FEDERATED Engine.
+This is the last part of the series on the FEDERATED Table of MySQL, so in this post, I am sharing important Notes and Tips of FEDERATED Engine.

 - The remote server must be a MySQL Server.